meetuparchive/must.js/README.md

       stream.stop();

 To restart the stream, create a new one with the function above.

+### Rate limitations

+The Meetup stream api allows up to 10 concurrent connections from the same client IP.

 This client requires jQuery 1.4 or higher.